Will Starmer resign as prime minister and who could replace him?

 There is widespread speculation that supporters of health secretary Wes Streeting will launch a bid to replace Sir Keir following months of uncertainty and suffering in the polls.

-But the speculation is not new, with the health secretary having been talked about as a possible leadership candidate for years.
+The publication broke collective responsibility and would normally lead to a sacking, but Mr Streeting justified it by saying it was necessary to deal with with “smears” that had been made about his relationship with the disgraced former Labour peer.

+However, many have seen it as a clear attempt to distance himself from the PM and make it clear that he is ready to step in to his role when the time is right.

-There has been a briefing war within Downing Street in recent months, targeting the health secretary over his perceived ambitions to succeed Sir Keir as prime minister.
+It comes after a briefing war within Downing Street in recent months, targeting the health secretary over his perceived ambitions to succeed Sir Keir.

-It was also reported earlier this month that senior figures had been pushing for his removal from Cabinet for disloyalty, amid deepening splits in the prime minister’s top team.
+It was also reported earlier this month that senior figures had been pushing for Mr Streeting’s removal from Cabinet for disloyalty, amid deepening splits in the prime minister’s top team.

-Mr Streeting has previously voiced his concerns about the direction of the government, and hit out at a “toxic culture” in No 10 when briefing against him was made public in November.
+Mr Streeting has previously voiced his concerns about the direction of the government, and hit out at a “toxic culture” in No 10 when briefings against him was made public in November.

-The 42-year-old health secretary is charismatic and the one cabinet minister who can connect with the public – as long as they are not striking resident doctors.
+The 43-year-old health secretary is charismatic and the one cabinet minister who can connect with the public – as long as they are not striking resident doctors.

-The former National Union of Students' president’s main weakness is that he is seen as too far to the right of the party, but he remains a more charismatic version of Starmer with less qualms about being compared to the Tories.
+The former National Union of Students' president’s main weakness is that he is seen as too far to the right of the party, but he remains a more charismatic version of Sir Keir with less qualms about being compared to the Tories.

 Shabana Mahmood